 When moving to another country, the moving process itself becomes complicated and rather expensive if you have to ship all of your possessions cross countries.
 That's why this is the perfect opportunity to get rid of clutter and things that will only cost you money in the form of shipping fees.
 Or if you have to keep some things but don't need to take with you, you can use a storage service near you, to keep them safe, until you decide what to do with them.

 You may love all of your clothes, but will you really need them all?
 If you are moving to a predominantly colder or warmer country, you will need only of the type of clothing.
 The rest can be donated or sold.
 Same goes for shoes.
+You can try out different methods for packing your clothes in your suitcase and see which is best for you.

 It's 2018 and no one goes anywhere without their phone.
 Take your phone, tablet, laptop, chargers, and the rest of their accessories.
 Also, you should check if they will be compatible with the voltage output in the other country.